DragMaid/DP-AR-Hair/docs/registry.md

 # Model Registry
+Location: `src/loaders/registry.py`

-## Purpose
+## Overview

-The `ModelRegistry` (`src/loaders/registry.py`) is a lightweight registry that centralizes model constructors, default parameters, and weight download metadata for the project.
+The `ModelRegistry` is a lightweight registry that centralizes model constructors, default parameters, and weight download metadata for the project.
 It serves as the single source of truth mapping small string aliases (like `E_M`, `W`, `G`) to concrete model builders and their associated weight locations.

 ## Key concepts